timkulp/ItsNotMagic/Psionics.md

 ### Controlled vs. Uncontrolled Wild Talents

-Wild Talents are usually uncontrolled as they are random by nature.
+Wild Talents are usually as uncontrolled by nature.
 Think of Wild Talents as an explosion of psionic energy that randomly manifests.
-On very rare occassions a Wild Talent can manifest as controlled.
+On very rare occasions a Wild Talent can manifest as controlled.
 In the Wild Talent list provided below both Controlled and Uncontrolled Effects are presented.

 ### Table 2: Wild Talent Manifestations